purpleidea/mgmt/docs/resource-guide.md

 Event sends an event notifying the engine of a possible state change.
 It is only called from within `Watch`.

-### Done

-Done is a channel that closes when the engine wants us to shutdown.
-It is only called from within `Watch`.

 ### Refresh